 Timothy Beal (Ph.D.
-Emory University) is the Florence Harkness Professor of Religion, Chair of the Department of Religious Studies at Case Western Reserve University.
-He is also Director of h.lab and Co-leader, with Mark Turner, of the Data Science Across the College presidential initiative.
-In 2019, he was Interim Dean of the university’s College of Arts and Sciences.
-Earlier he served as director (2003-07) and associate director (2002-03) of the Baker-Nord Center for the Humanities.
+Emory University) is the Florence Harkness Professor of Religion and Director of h.lab at Case Western Reserve University.
+He was Chair of the Department of Religious Studies from 2015 to 2021 and Interim Dean of the College of Arts and Sciences in 2019.
+Earlier he served as Director (2003-07) and Associate Director (2002-03) of the Baker-Nord Center for the Humanities.

 Tim has published fifteen books, including The Book of Revelation: A Biography (Princeton University Press, 2018), for which he won a Public Scholar Award from the National Endowment for the Humanities.
 Other books include The Rise and Fall of the Bible: The Unexpected History of an Accidental Book (Houghton Mifflin Harcourt, 2011; Mariner paperback, 2012), Biblical Literacy: The Essential Bible Stories Everyone Needs to Know (HarperOne, 2009; paperback, 2010; Audible.com audiobook, 2012), Religion in America: A Very Short Introduction (Oxford University Press, 2008), and Roadside Religion: In Search of the Sacred, the Strange, and the Substance of Faith (Beacon, 2005), which was named one of Publishers Weekly’s ten “Best Religion Books of 2005,” was one of Amazon.com’s “Top 10 Editors’ Picks” for Christianity in 2005, and was a New York Times Book Review “Editor’s Choice.”
 He is also the Editor-in-Chief of The Oxford Encyclopedia of the Bible and the Arts (also on oxfordbiblicalstudies.com), which was named the Best Print Reference in the Humanities for 2015 by Library Journal.